yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 2. Notice that the recovery plan has a pending job called **Cleanup test failover** pending.
 Right-click on the **CloudShopRP recovery plan** and choose **Cleanup test failover**.

-3. In the Test failover cleanup blade, enter notes indicating that the test was successful, and select the checkbox indicating the testing is complete.
+3. In the Test failover cleanup blade, enter notes indicating that the test was successful and select the checkbox indicating the testing is complete.
 Then select **OK**.

 4. Navigate back to the Overview section of the **Recovery Services Vault**.
 Under Site Recovery find the jobs tile and select **In-progress jobs**.

 5. On the Site recovery jobs blade, select the running job.
 Monitor the status until the environment is cleaned up (approximately 5 minutes).

 6. In the Azure portal navigate to **Resource Groups** and select the **CloudShopRG1-asr** resource group.
-Notice that the virtual machines and network interfaces have all been deleted, leaving only the resources ASR initial created to support protection and the manually-created public IP address.
+Notice that the virtual machines and network interfaces have all been deleted, leaving only the resources ASR initial created to support protection and the manually created public IP address.

 ## After the hands-on lab